Atlas: Outside Help Market

 Solution routes

-Choose the room.
+Choose the team.

 The reader routes from symptom to role without pretending one role fits all.